-You can link multiple SDDCs to a VPC as long as the VPC subnet used for ENI connectivity has enough ENIs (17 per SDDC) or you can allocate a separate VPC subnet for each SDDC connection.
+- If necessary, you can link multiple SDDCs to a VPC as long as the VPC subnet used for ENI connectivity has big enough CIDR block to accommodate them.
+We recommend a /26 CIDR block (33 IP addresses) per SDDC.
+At a minim, you need a /27 CIDR block (17 IP addresses) .
+You can also allocate a separate VPC subnet for each SDDC connection.
 You must ensure in all cases that the CIDR blocks for the SDDC and the VPC do not overlap.

 Single Host SDDC starter configuration for VMware Cloud on AWS

-You can kickstart your VMware Cloud on AWS experience with a Single Host SDDC starter configuration.
+You can jump start your VMware Cloud on AWS experience with a Single Host SDDC starter configuration.
 This is a time-limited offering designed for you to prove the value of VMware Cloud on AWS in your environment.
-The service life of a Single Host environment is limited to 30 day intervals.
-At any point during the service life of the Single Host SDDC, you can choose to scale up to a production SDDC configuration with three or more hosts, without loss of data.
+The service life of a Single Host environment is limited to 30 days.
+At any point during the service life of a Single Host SDDC, you can scale it up to a production configuration with three or more hosts with no loss of data.
 If you don't scale up the Single Host SDDC before the end of the service life, the SDDC is deleted along with all the workloads and data it contains.